duckduckcode/python-ticket-manager-book/planning.md

 # Planning

 Your planning documents should record your thought process and should record the evolution of your project over time.
-All documents can be reviewed throughout development of your app, but changes should be recorded where possible.
+All documents can be updated during development of your app, but changes should be recorded where possible.

 Before you begin coding, create the following documents: